 - Garnish.
 Chopped cilantro, corn kernels and diced peppers for serving.

 How to Make Corn Chowder - the Recipe Method

 First, melt down the butter in a large pot over medium heat and add the bacon.
 Cook it down about 10 minutes, or until the bacon begins to crisp up.
 Toss in the peppers and onion and give it a nice stir.
 Cook the batch another 7-8 minutes or so to soften them up.

 Next, add the corn and garlic and cook for 3 or so minutes, until the corn begins to turn an appealing golden color.
 Reserve some of the cooked corn kernels for garnish, if you'd like.
 I like the way the corn kernels look spooned over the top of the serving bowl.
 Yum!

-Simmer the whole pot about 20 minutes to let the flavors develop.
+Simmer the whole pot about 20 minutes to let the flavors develop and until the potatoes are tender.
 The chowder will thicken up for you.